 - Rolling pin: this is used to roll out the dough to make each naan.

 - Make the dough.
-In a large bowl, mix dry ingredients (flour, baking powder and salt).
+In a large mixing bowl, mix dry ingredients (flour, baking powder and salt).
 Add the whisked yoghurt (image 1) and mix together (image 2) form a sticky dough (image 3).

 - Knead the dough.
 Gently knead the dough with your hands to ensure all ingredients are mixed and incorporated together to form a smooth, slightly soft and sticky dough.